Aile0n/calendar-java/THIRD-PARTY-NOTICES.md

 ## Additional notes and guidance

-- CalendarFX: Please review DLSC’s licensing terms before distributing or using this application.
+- CalendarFX: Please review DLSC's licensing terms before distributing or using this application.
 If you intend to distribute binaries, ensure that your CalendarFX license allows redistribution in your context.
 - OpenJFX (GPLv2 + Classpath Exception): The Classpath Exception permits linking with independent modules without subjecting the entire application to GPL terms.
-However, you must still comply with the license’s notice requirements.
+However, you must still comply with the license's notice requirements.
 - Apache 2.0 and BSD‑3‑Clause: Both are permissive licenses; include appropriate notices if you redistribute.
 - EPL‑2.0 (test only): Applies to test artifacts; generally not redistributed with your application.

+## Version History
+- **1.0.0** (2025-10-09): UI improvements, toolbar reorganization
+- **0.2.0** (2025-10-08): Persistence bugfixes, auto-save functionality
+- **0.1.1** (2025-10-08): Documentation improvements
+- **0.1.0** (2025-09-30): Initial release with ICS/VCS support

 ## How to verify or regenerate this list